May 18, 2017 Chris Doxey

 - Falsifying automobile mileage expenses.
 Since receipts aren't required for using an employee’s car for business purposes, the accuracy of these claims is difficult to audit.

 Anecdote: An employee was supplementing his income during a salary increase freeze by claiming mileage reimbursement for trips to the same location every week.
 The amounts submitted every week were the same.
 When investigated, auditors found that the employee had never left the building.
-In this case, the employee was forging their manager’s signature on the expense form used in a manual process.
+In this case, the employee was forging his manager’s signature on the expense form used in a manual process.

 - Claiming for “out of policy” expenses.
 A dishonest employee may test the waters by submitting a receipt for a personal expense incurred during a business trip.
 If the expense claim form is complicated, the processor can easily overlook and reimburse an improper expense.
 This issue occurs most often in a manual T&E process.